Thehunk1206/Project-Initializer/README.md

 * You can still run this perfectly fine without following the last step:
   * With the current directory as pwd, type this in terminal: `chmod u+x bin/createproject` to make it executable.
   * Now, enter `./createproject <project-name>` in terminal to create a project using Project-Initializer.

+### __Note:__

+If you did not put the scripts directory in your PATH, and . (the current directory) is not in the PATH either, you can activate the script like this:

+./createproject.sh \<projectname>

+A script can also explicitly be executed by a given shell, but generally we only do this if we want to obtain special behavior, such as checking if the script works with another shell or printing traces for debugging:

+zsh createproject.sh \<projectname>

+sh createproject.sh \<projectname>

+bash -x createproject.sh \<projectname>